AhmedFatthy1040/gnome-gsoc-blog/content/about.md

 - **Cloudflare Pages**: Fast, reliable hosting with global CDN
 - **Git**: Version control for content and site updates

-The entire blog is open source and available on [GitHub repository link].
+The entire blog is open source and available on [GitHub](https://github.com/AhmedFatthy1040/gnome-gsoc-blog).

 ## Contact & Feedback